A hike to a Catskill 67 peak with a wilderness experience in a splendid first-growth forest.

 - Leave the summit generally heading NE.

 - In the first col leaving the summit, you’ll encounter a dense fir stand which you can avoid by navigating toward the cliff line.
+Watch for bogs on the ridge.

 - Follow the ridge to the Phoenicia East Branch Trail to the Curtis-Ormsbee Trail junction.
 You’ll have traveled about 1.8-miles from the summit.